JuliaGizmos/WebIO.jl/docs/src/gettingstarted.md

 w = Scope()
 obs = Observable(w, "rand-value", 0.0)
 ```
-The `"rand-value"` arguments is the name of the observable and must be unique
+The `"rand-value"` argument is the name of the observable and must be unique
 for a given scope.

 You can get the value of `obs` in Julia with the syntax `obs[]`.